 Of course there’s a big difference between what a one year old and a four year old can make (as well as differences between children of the same age) so take a look through the list and see what suits your child and most importantly what they are interested in and what you think they’ll enjoy!

-To make life that little bit easier I’ve listed all the sea crafts I’m sharing today in the same order that they appear in the images below.
-There’s more ideas than I’ve included in the collage though so do take a look through the list to find some new favourites.
+To make life that little bit easier I’ve listed all the sea activities I’m sharing today in the same order that they appear in the images below, there’s more ideas than I’ve included in the collages though so do take a look through the list to find some new favourites.

 Like the ideas in this post?
 Make sure that you bookmark this post or pin an image so you’ve got all these ideas to hand when you need them most.

 We share loads of free templates for kids crafts because they’re a great way to help your child do more creative activities without spending a fortune.
 For lots of our printables there are more than one design available and you can print as many copies as you like so as well as them being good for at home they’re also great for use in preschools and classrooms.

 These templates are the ones which I think would be the best for an ocean unit study but we’re always adding more so do take a look around!

 With each template you’ll find ideas for how you can use them or for a super quick activity you can always grab some markers or crayons and use them as coloring sheets.